The 8 best customer retention examples in eCommerce

 This may be obvious, but the higher your retention rate, the better.
 Put another way, a high customer retention rate means you have more repeat purchases and, ultimately, higher customer lifetime values.

-Examples of eCommerce brands winning at customer retention
+Examples of customer retention for eCommerce brands

-Customer retention means continuing to meet customer expectations long after the first eCommerce sale.
+eCommerce customer retention means continuing to meet customer expectations long after the first eCommerce sale.
 The key is to know your customers and tailor your retention tactics to their preferences.

 CBDistillery: Lean into content-led commerce